dulfer/meshcore-base/README.md

 # MeshCore Web Client

-A modern web-based client for MeshCore communication, built with Python and Flask.
+A web-based client for MeshCore communication, built with Python and Flask.
+Requires a MeshCore Companion Radio USB connected to the host, or passed through to the docker container.

 ## Features